Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 # Firewall

 After setting up the DNS, I ran into a weird problem.
 I could access the DNS service on the same computer but not other computers. `sudo systemctl status dnsmasq` seemed fine. `journalctl` didn't report any thing weird.
 Checking port status with `sudo netstat -antup`, `dnsmasq` was also listening on the desired port.
 Using `nmap` to check open ports on the DNS host from other computers didn't showed any trace of DNS service.
 I was so confused.
 An idea then flashed through my mind.
 Maybe it was the firewall blocking the packages.
 I tried to get some information with `firewall-cmd --list-all-zones`, but it replied that `firewalld` is not running!
 I was shocked because I didn't disable or stop `firewalld` and it'd be extremely dangerous if no firewall was running.
 Fortunately, `iptables` was up and doing its job.
-I then discovered that `os_firewall_use_firewalld=True` should be set in the Openshift host file for it to enforce `firewalld` instead of `iptables`.
-While it is recommended to use `firewalld`, `iptables` is the default.
+I then discovered that while [it is recommended to use `firewalld`, `iptables` is the default](https://docs.okd.io/latest/install/prerequisites.html#install-config-network-using-firewalld).

 ## Allow DNS Queries with `iptables`